Boot into Mac OS X Verbose Mode

 How to Boot a Mac with Verbose Mode

-You can boot into Mac OS X verbose mode just once, meaning on that specific boot, by holding down Command+V immediately after powering on a Mac (or immediately after reboot) – start holding down Command+V as soon as you hear the boot chime.
+You can boot into Mac OS X verbose mode just once, meaning on that specific boot, by holding down Command+V immediately after powering on a Mac (or immediately after reboot).

 You’ll know you’re in verbose mode because you’ll see lots of text reminiscent of the command line rather than your standard Mac OS X boot screen.
-That should look something like this:
+Verbose Mode should look something like this: